kna27/ATiCS/README.md

 # ATiCS
-Labs and classwork from Advanced Topics in Computer Science 2022-2023
+Labs from Advanced Topics in Computer Science 2022-2023